baijuka/matzone_v1/TEST.md

 Testing:
 1. Go to any page and confirm that at the top of the page a banner is shown with the text 'FREE DELIVERY ON ORDERS OVER £50!'.
-2. Go to the shop page, click the image of 'Dolphin O-Ring Rolls' to go to that product page.
+2. Go to the products page, click the image of 'Dolphin O-Ring Rolls' to go to that product page.
 3. Choosse size 1x7.5m.
 4. Click 'Add to bag'.
 5. Confirm that the success toast message has the text 'Spend £9.10 more to get free delivery!' at the bottom.